HomeITAdmin/nextcloud_geoblocker/README.md

 - Download the file "geoip2.phar" to the folder "3rdparty/maxmind_geolite2/" inside the GeoBlocker app filder from the MaxMind GeoIP2 [release page](https://github.com/maxmind/GeoIP2-php/releases).
 - Download the latest country database to "/usr/share/GeoIP/GeoLite2-Country.mmdb".
 E.g.:
   - On Debian based systems: sudo apt-get install geoipupdate
+    - For this the "contrib" archiv must be activ.
   - Add the API key information to "/etc/GeoIP.conf"
   - run "sudo geoipupdate"
 #### Advantages